Seagate/propeller/README.md

 Let's divide testing into two different modes: manual mode and automatic mode with py.test.

-At the beginning, it's good to configure the environment so this can allow to access log files even without root permission.
-So either for manual mode or automatic mode, both suggest to configure the environment variables ahead before run any testing:
+Before running test case, it's good to configure the environment so can allow to access log files even without root permission.
+Either for manual mode or automatic mode, both suggest to configure the environment variables before run any testing:

     $ cd /path/to/propeller/test
     $ . init_env.sh (or execute 'source init_env.sh')